Headlesser/enterthedungeon/README.md

 * People who like the slowly building anticipation of horror genres

 ## Platform
-Enter the Dungeon will be released for PCs running windows and will be available for free on itch.io.
+Enter the Dungeon will be released for PCs running windows and will be available for free.